deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 Powell picked it up.
 What he read raised his eyebrows.
 “Kirk got back in touch?”

 “So we hope.
 Sadly, we have to treat him as Orange for now, but he *did* feed us some intelligence which should help clean up that question.
-The name of a spaceship that may be in the Hierarchy’s employ, the *’Negotiable Curiosity’*.”
+The name of a spaceship that may be in the Hierarchy’s employ, the *’Negotiable Curiosity’.”*

 “Cute name.”